minhhieu3001/minhhieu3001/README.md

 I studied computer science at UET-VNU and achieved a bachelor's degree with honors.
 When I went to work, because of my love for data and solving difficult issues, I chose to become a backend developer.

-Currently I am working at NTQ Solution JSC as a Java Backend developer, my job is to develop servers for web and apps using Spring Boot.
+Currently I am working at NTQ Solution JSC as a Java Backend developer, i develop and maintain servers for web and apps using Spring Boot.
 I am continuing to learn about other languages and frameworks to serve backend development work.